|

-the PORTUGUESE WATER DOG
+the PORTUGUESE WATER DOG the STORY

 Though there are no precise trustworthy